-Shinnecock Hills: Where Is It, How To Play, Club History
+Shinnecock Hills: All You Need To Know - US Open 2018

 Shinnecock Hills hosts its fifth US Open this year and is one of the USA’s most historic clubs.

-Set on Long Island, New York and just a two hour drive from Manhattan, the par-70 layout is links-esque with undulations, minimal trees and wind often in play.
+Set on Long Island, New York and just a two hour drive from Manhattan, the par-70 layout is linksy with undulations, minimal trees and wind often in play.

 This year it will measure 7,445 yards for the US Open.